 Today, we focus on “Factories”.
 In other words organisations that do not have a strong common purpose and where employees have a low level of personal development.

 In this series, we explore a framework I created to better understand the connection between personal and organizations development.
-It is important to know where you stand in your personal and organizational journey if you want to evolve and decide what to do next.
+Furthermore, it is important to know where you stand in your personal and organizational journey if you want to evolve and decide what to do next.

 On one hand, individuals pursue their personal purpose within organizations.
 They work for different reasons (e.g. passion, money, interest…).
 On the other hand, people join organizations in order to offer services or products to private of business clients.

-The organizations were grounded as for- or non-profit.
+The organizations are for-profit or non-profit.
 In some cases, navigating inside the organisational system is a challenge because of structural, cultural and political reasons.

 The framework that you will discover in the coming months aims to unravel the way individuals and organizations interact.
 To the best of my knowledge, there are no existing framework like this one.

 Let’s define those two aspects for the factory quadrant.